SleepyG11/HandyBalatro/README.md

 > For keybinds, "On press" or "On release" mode can be selected.<br/>
 > For buy/sell/use controls, "On card click" or "On button press" mode can be selected.

-## Mods interactions

--   Popular mods support
+## Specific controls for other mods

--   [Not Just Yet](https://github.com/Toneblock/balatro-NotJustYet): keybind for "End round" button
+-   [Not Just Yet](https://github.com/Toneblock/balatro-NotJustYet) - keybind for "End round" button
--   Nopeus: In-game ability to adjust "Fast-Forward" setting
+-   [Nopeus](https://github.com/jenwalter666/JensBalatroCollection) - In-game ability to adjust "Fast-Forward" setting
+-   [Cryptid](https://github.com/MathIsFun0/Cryptid) - Use code card with previously inputted value

 ## Danger zone

 > [!CAUTION]
 > This controls designed to be speed-first, which **can cause bugs or crashes**!<br/>
-> Avoid their usage to prevent accidental cards selling, removing, or potential game breaking.<br/>
+> Also, their usage can lead to accidental cards selling or removing if do it not carefully!<br/>
+> Hovewer, they're really useful for dealing with huge amount of Jokers, Consumables or Skip tags.<br/>
-> Must be enabled separately in mod settings.
+> Must be enabled in mod settings.

 -   Advanced sell and REMOVE controls:
     -   Sell/remove multiple cards